hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 HED annotations are most commonly associated with event files, but can also be applied to other types of tabular data.

-**This guide organizes useful HED resources for how you might use HED:**
+**This guide organizes HED resources based on how you might use HED:**

 * [**As an experimenter**](as-an-experimenter-anchor)
 * [**As a data curator**](as-a-data-curator-anchor)